-The MCIC microscopy laboratory is fully equipped to conduct biological research at the subcellular and ultrastuctural level.
-We house light and confocal microscopes, a transmission electron microscopes and two scanning electron microscopes.
+The MCIC microscopy laboratory is fully equipped to conduct biological research at the subcellular and ultrastructural levels.
+We house light and confocal microscopes, a transmission electron microscope and two scanning electron microscopes.
 We offer a variety of sample preparation techniques and work closely with investigators to optimize the various experimental procedures.
-The MCIC personnel provides assistance and/or individual training in the use of the light and electron microscopes, and technical support for electron microscopy sample preparation.
+The MCIC personnel provides assistance and/or individual training in the use of light and electron microscopes and technical support for electron microscopy sample preparation.
 In collaborative projects, the MCIC staff helps design light/EM microscopy experiments and assists with the interpretation of the data.
-The MCIC staff also trains investigators who wish to learn microscopy techniques and conduct their own work (sample preparation and embedding for light or electron microscopy, thin and ultra-thin sectioning, etc.).
+The MCIC staff also trains investigators who wish to learn microscopy techniques and conduct their work (sample preparation and embedding for light or electron microscopy, thin and ultra-thin sectioning, etc.).

 To use microscopy services or start a microscopy project:

-- To submit samples to be processed for microscopy work, download and fill in the 'Microscopy Work Submission Form' and submit it electronically from this link.
+- To submit samples to be processed for SEM and TEM work, download and fill in the 'Microscopy Work Submission Form' and submit it electronically from this link.

 - Microscopy rates are posted on our 'Rates' page.

-Light microscopy auxiliary equipment includes two microtomes for parafin sectioning and a Leica TP1020 tissue processor for sample preparation.
+Light microscopy auxiliary equipment includes two microtomes for paraffin sectioning and a Leica TP1020 tissue processor for sample preparation.

 Services.
 We train users in microscope usage and sample preparation techniques.
 We also offer sample preparation as a service.

 Instrumentation.
-The center has a Leica TCS SP6 confocal scanning microscope. in this "SP" model a specrophotometer replaces emission filters giving ultimate flexibility for "filter-design".
-This feature is particularly advantegeous for difficult dye combinations, or for plant tissue, where autofluorescence may be a problem.
-AOBS In addition the Acousto Optical Bream Splitter(AOBS) delivers bright, noise-free images with minimal photo damage at high speed scans.
+The center has a Leica TCS SP6 confocal scanning microscope. in this "SP" model a spectrophotometer replaces emission filters giving ultimate flexibility for "filter-design".
+This feature is particularly advantageous for difficult dye combinations, or for plant tissue, where autofluorescence may be a problem.
+AOBS In addition the Acousto Optical Bream Splitter(AOBS) delivers bright, noise-free images with minimal photo damage at high-speed scans.
 This microscope has four excitation lasers that cover excitation ranges of the most commonly used fluorescent dyes: (1) UV (405nm), (2) Argon-blue (488nm and minor lines 458nm and 476nm), (3) DPSS-green (561 nm), and (4) HeliumNeon- far red (633 nm).

 Services.
 The facility staff provides individual training sessions for confocal microscope users.
-Users must be trained by the MCIC personnel in order to use the confocal microscope.
+Users must be trained by the MCIC personnel to use the confocal microscope.

 Transmission Electron Microscopy